Windows App SDK deployment guide for self-contained apps

-A small set of APIs in the Windows App SDK rely on additional MSIX packages that represent critical operating system (OS) functionality.
+A small number of APIs in the Windows App SDK rely on additional MSIX packages that represent critical operating system (OS) functionality.

-- As of the Windows App SDK 1.1, push notifications depends on additional MSIX packages (see Deployment architecture for the Windows App SDK).
+- For example (as of the Windows App SDK 1.1), push notifications APIs (PushNotificationManager) and app notifications APIs (AppNotificationManager) have a dependency on the Singleton package (see Deployment architecture for the Windows App SDK).

-- Doing so enables optional use of the API without compromising the simplicity of self-contained deployment.
+- This enables safe, conditional, optional use of the APIs without compromising the simplicity of your self-contained deployment.

 - Deploy the required MSIX packages as part of your app installation.

-- Doing so allows you to depend on the API in all scenarios.
+- This allows you to depend on the API in all scenarios.
 But requiring MSIX package deployment of dependencies as part of your app deployment can compromise the simplicity of self-contained deployment.

 - Don't use the API.

-- Consider alternative APIs that would provide similar functionality without additional deployment requirements.
+- Consider alternative APIs that provide similar functionality without additional deployment requirements.

 Opting out of (or into) automatic UndockedRegFreeWinRT support

-The project property WindowsAppSdkUndockedRegFreeWinRTInitialize was introduced in version 1.2 Stable of the Windows App SDK.
+The project property WindowsAppSdkUndockedRegFreeWinRTInitialize was introduced in version 1.2 of the Windows App SDK (from the stable channel).
 If that property is set to true then it ensures that the Windows App SDK's implementation of undocked registration-free Windows Runtime (UndockedRegFreeWinRT) is enabled automatically at app startup.
 That support is needed by unpackaged self-contained apps.